Why Wear Braces?

 But orthodontics does much more than that.
-Orthodontic treatment can improve your ability to chew, to keep your teeth clean, to effectively use your jaw muscles and to speak.
+Orthodontic treatment can improve your ability to chew, to keep your teeth clean, to effectively use your jaw muscles, and to speak.
 Orthodontic treatment can lead to less tooth decay, better oral hygiene and a healthier you.

-Which Orthodontic Problems do Dorvany Orthodontics Treat?
+Which Orthodontic Problems can Dovorany Orthodontics Solve?

 Orthodontic problems can affect anyone – in fact, our teeth are almost never naturally perfect.
-Malocclusion, or a “bad bite”, can cause problems with chewing, oral hygiene, speaking, and aesthetics.
+Malocclusion, or a “bad bite,” can cause problems with chewing, oral hygiene, speaking, and aesthetics.
 A bad bite can be genetic or can be caused by thumb sucking, dental disease, poor dental hygiene, accidents, birth defects or other medical conditions.